 While you can get away with not having a prototype, having one offers the dual function of providing a method to get alignment from stakeholders on the goals of the project and to test your minimum viable product (or MVP) with real users, integrating feedback and observations into the ultimate design.

-An app prototype helps a designer communicate their vision — which is backed in user experience principles as well as aesthetics — to the rest of the team and to the client.
+An app prototype helps a designer communicate their vision — which is backed in UX principles as well as aesthetics — to the rest of the team and to the client.

 It is important that clients and designers know they are on the same page about the wants, needs, and vision of a project, but knowing how the user will interact and respond to it is a whole other layer to the design process.
 For this case, prototyping is an integral part of the design thinking and user experience process.